oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

     - A saved search will be created and added to the Dashboard.
     ![save-search-and-dashboard-confirmation](images/save-search-and-dashboard-confirmation.png)

-5. Click on the drop-down of top left side of the Log Explorer Page and select **Dashboards**
+5. Click on the drop-down of top left side of the Log Explorer Page and select **Dashboards**.
     ![dashboard-navigation](images/dashboard-navigation.png)

     **OR**

-   Copy-paste the following link in your browser's address bar to navigate to the Dashboards.
+   Copy-paste the following link in your browser's address bar to navigate to the **Dashboards**.
       ```
          <copy>
            https://cloud.oracle.com/loganalytics/dashboards?region=us-phoenix-1